Munene19/Awward/README.md

 # Author information
-My name is Dayud Mohamed Farah, I am one the Moringa Core class MC14.
+Mike munene

 # Contact Information
-Dayud Mohamed Farah  Email: voiphandy@gmail.company
+Munenexv@gmail.com

 # License and Copyright Information

-This app is licensed under the terms of MIT, an Copyright by Moringa School core class 14.
+This app is licensed under the terms of MIT.